Updated January 2023

 Learn more about becoming a successful mediator

-Whether you’re a manger hoping to better manage conflicts between employees, or striving to launch a career as a professional mediator, your success begins with an effective training program.
+Whether you’re a manager hoping to better manage conflicts between employees or striving to launch a career as a professional mediator, your success begins with an effective training program.

 Mediation training comes in all forms.
 The most important sign of quality?
 Accreditation by the ADR Institute of Canada and your regional affiliate.